Dodgers vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Spencer Strider (4-1) to the mound for his 10th start this season.
+- The Braves will send Bryce Elder (3-0) to the mound for his 10th start this season.

-- In nine starts this season, he's earned a quality start in four of them.
+- In nine starts this season, he's earned a quality start in five of them.

-- Strider has pitched five or more innings in nine straight games and will look to extend that streak.
+- Elder has nine starts in a row of five innings or more.

 |Opponent